lokidokicoki/dnd-lite/rules.md

 | Padded          | Half plate  |            |

 You can also carry a shield, this will add +1 to you Defence bonus.
 You cannot use a two handed weapon and shield at the same time.
-You cannot use a shield with two-handed weapon, or if you are Dual-wielding.
+You cannot use a shield with a two-handed weapon, or if you are Dual-wielding.

 Unless your name is Zaphod Beeblebrox.

-And you had the third arm fitted to help with your ski-boxing.
+And you had the third arm fitted to help with your [ski-boxing](https://hitchhikers.fandom.com/wiki/Zaphod_Beeblebrox).

 ## Skill checks

 All skill checks follow the same format; roll 2D6 and add the appropriate skill bonus.
 You are aiming to get 8 or more on a roll including your bonus.

 For example, you want to hit someone, roll 2D6 and add your STR skill bonus.
-Another example, If you want to persuade someone to do something, roll 2D6, add you CHA skill bonus.
+Another example, If you want to persuade someone to do something, roll 2D6, add your CHA skill bonus.

-If you roll a double 1, that is a critical fail.
+If you roll a double 1, that is a critical fail, fuck!
 Roll 2D6 under the base stat to not get a hilarious fuck up.

-If you roll a double 6, that is a critical success!
+If you roll a double 6, that is a critical success, yay!
 You have successed the game fun and get extra benefits.

 What skills you have are up to you, if it is appropriate to your character.
 When you want to use a skill, check with the GM if they reckon it would be suitable.